kieranvoo/kieranvoo/README.md

   Hi I'm Kieran!

 ## 🎓 About Me:
 Hi there!
-I'm Kieran, a Data Science undergraduate at NTU Singapore.
+I'm Kieran, a Data Science and Accounting undergraduate at NTU Singapore.
 I enjoy building data-driven applications and working on real-world projects such as predicting breast cancer types, and football player's valuations.
 I am eager to such as building predictive models, developing software applications, and solve more real-world problems with data.

 ## 🚀 What I'm Up To
 * 📊 Just completed a data analysis project on football players' valuations, using statistical techniques to explore factors influencing market prices